25 Top-Rated Tourist Attractions in Washington State

 Port Angeles is also an access point to Olympic National Park, including nearby areas like Hurricane Ridge.
 At this high alpine recreation area, hiking trails fan out from the visitor center leading to wildflower meadows in spring.

 Back at sea level in Port Angeles, the Port Angeles Fine Arts Center features changing Northwest exhibits in the semi-circular hilltop gallery.
-On the extensive grounds, visitors will find a museum without walls featuring more than 100 sculptures along rustic trails.
+On the extensive grounds, visitors will find a museum without walls featuring over 100 sculptures along rustic trails.

-Port Angeles is also home to many great hotels, eateries, and a waterfront downtown district.
+Port Angeles has many great hotels, eateries, and a waterfront downtown district.
 It's also where ferries depart for Victoria, Canada.
+And even if you're not interested in active days taking in all the natural wonders, you'll enjoy the laidback nature of the town and the plenty of bench seats overlooking the water.

 Read More: Best Things to Do in Port Angeles